Naturalisation

 Individuals who are married to a German citizen can be naturalised sooner than other foreign citizens.
 For such early naturalisation, you must meet the following requirements:

-• You must have been legally residing in Germany for at least three years.
+• You must have been legally residing in Germany for at least 3 years.

-• You must have been married to a German citizen for at least two years.
+• You must have been married to a German citizen for at least 2 years.

 • You must have a valid passport or passport substitute.